Weiwuying metro station

 Weiwuying is a station on the Orange line of the Kaohsiung MRT in Lingya District, Kaohsiung, Taiwan.
 It will be a future transfer station with the Yellow line.

 Station overview

-The station is a two-level, underground station with an island platform and five exits.
-The station is 201 metres long and is located at the intersection of Jhongjheng 1st Rd. and Jianjyun Rd.
+This is a two-level, underground station with an island platform and five exits.
+It is 201 metres long and is located at the intersection of Jhongjheng 1st Rd. and Jianjyun Rd.